 Sometimes it’s not practical to be without a cell phone or other mobile technology.
 Staying connected to family or work is often not optional!

-Turn your wi-fi off at night.
-Ground your computer so you aren’t exposed to wi-fi during the day.
+Turn your Wi-Fi off at night.
+Ground your computer so you aren’t exposed to Wi-Fi during the day.
 Turn “airplane mode” on when your cell phone is within 6 feet of you, but you aren’t using it.
-These are simple, easy hacks, but other important protective measures are in the free EMF Action Plan.
+These are simple, easy hacks, but other important protective measures are in my free EMF Action Steps Checklist.

 - Nyberg, Rainer; Hardell, Lennart.
 “Scientists and Doctors Warn of Potential Serious Health Impacts of Fifth Generation 5G Wireless Technology.”
 Centre for Research and Globalization.
 September 18, 2017.